 Time to Change Transmission Fluid?

 Checking this every so often is good practice.
-However, if you ever notice that the vehicle hesitates when your automatic transmission shifts gears, be sure to give the transmission fluid level a check before you let any mechanic start talking about servicing your transmission.
+However, if you ever notice that the vehicle hesitates when your automatic transmission shifts gears or your check engine light has illuminated, be sure to give the transmission fluid level a check before you let any mechanic start talking about servicing your transmission.
 Simply adding transmission fluid is cheaper than having your transmission looked over.
 Before just grabbing any oil transmission fluid bottle laying around.
 There are several types of transmission fluid; each kind is made for a specific type of transmission(automatic or manual).
 Newer transmissions from the major automakers require different fluid than older ones(this is because fluid viscosity has evolved since then), this is important to know because there are many different kinds of transmissions; Therefore, it is always best to check your vehicle’s owners manual for which type of fluid your vehicle requires, and provide the proper car care.

 Locating your dip-stick: